goldbergyoni/nodebestpractices/README.dutch.md

 **TL;DR:** Avoid using child processes when possible and validate and sanitize input to mitigate shell injection attacks if you still have to.
 Prefer using `child_process.execFile` which by definition will only execute a single command with a set of attributes and will not allow shell parameter expansion.

-**Otherwise:** Naive use of child processes could result in remote command execution or shell injection attacks due to malicious user input passed to an unsanitized system command.
+**Anders:** Naive use of child processes could result in remote command execution or shell injection attacks due to malicious user input passed to an unsanitized system command.

 🔗 [**Read More: Be cautious when working with child processes**](/sections/security/childprocesses.md)